camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/04-database-schema.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
       <ul>
-        <li>foreign keys are displayed as arrow from one entitiy to the other</li>
+        <li>foreign keys are displayed as arrow from one entity to the other</li>
         <li>the arrow label describes the name of the foreign key and the database filed name in brackets</li>
         <li>the database filed name is marked with a green arrow in the table box</li>
       </ul>